 Israel presses into Gaza as pro-Palestinian protests spread worldwide

-TEL AVIV, Israel — The Israeli military's intensified ground operations in Gaza pushed into a fourth day Monday as part of its so-called "second phase" of its war with the militant group Hamas.
+TEL AVIV, Israel — The Israeli military's intensified ground operations in Gaza pushed into a fourth day Monday as part of what it's calling a "second phase" of its war with the militant group Hamas.

 Among Israel's targets is Yahya Sinwar, the leader of Hamas in Gaza, Israeli military spokesperson Rear Adm.
 Daniel Hagari said at a Sunday night news conference.
 Israelis say Sinwar was the chief architect of the Oct.
 7 attack on Israel that left 1,400 dead.